Vore

 Prevalence & culture

 No population survey measures vore directly; it sits well within the territory that fantasy research frames as statistically uncommon, consistent with Joyal, Cossette & Lapierre (2015) on rare and unusual fantasies.
-What demographic data exists comes from large community-run surveys of self-identified vorarephiles (on the order of ~1,600 respondents in 2021 and ~3,200 in 2022), which skew strongly male and report substantial overlap with the furry fandom, as summarised on Wikipedia's vorarephilia article.
+What demographic data exists comes from large community-run surveys of self-identified vorarephiles (on the order of ~1,600 respondents in 2021 and ~3,200 in 2022): roughly 80% male, about half heterosexual, and close to half describing themselves as part of the furry fandom or unsure, as summarised on Wikipedia's vorarephilia article.
 Community presence is concentrated on dedicated art and writing platforms and niche FetLife groups, with very little mainstream cultural visibility and minimal academic attention.

 Safety, consent & law